ropensci-archive/opendata/README.md

 -   [ggmap](../packages/ggmap/index.html): Allows for the easy
     visualization of spatial data and models on top of Google Maps, OpenStreetMaps, Stamen Maps, or CloudMade Maps using ggplot2.
+-   The [GeoIP](http://www.omegahat.org/GeoIP/) package maps IP
+    addresses and host names to geographic locations - latitude, longitude, region, city, zip code, etc.
+-   The [RKML](http://www.omegahat.org/RKML/) is an implementation that provides users with high-level facilities to generate KML, the Keyhole Markup Language for display in, e.g., Google Earth.
+-   [RKMLDevice](http://www.omegahat.org/RKMLDevice/) allows to create R
+    graphics in KML format in a manner that allows them to be displayed on Google Earth (or Google Maps).

 **Social media**